 Our Team

-Jim Croft, PhD, is the academic director for nonprofit finance in the Center for Nonprofit Management at Northwestern University, where he is also a faculty member in the School of Professional Studies.
+Jim Croft, PhD, is the founder of the JW Croft Consulting Group.
+He is the academic director for nonprofit financial management programs in the Center for Nonprofit Management at Northwestern University, where he is also a faculty member in the School of Professional Studies.
 He teaches in the MBA program at the University of Nebraska, and acts as a management consultant for several nonprofits.
-Having served as executive vice president and chief financial officer for the Field Museum (1985–2014), he was also a member of the Financial Accounting Standards Board’s Nonprofit Advisory Committee.
-Jim is a past board member of Chapin Hall at the University of Chicago, and a current board member of the Illinois Institute of Independent Colleges and Universities and of Great Lakes Advisors, LLC.
+Prior to serving as executive vice president and chief financial officer for the Field Museum (1985–2014), he held positions in The Salvation Army, including as a community center executive director, finance officer, and chief business officer.
+He was also a member of the Financial Accounting Standards Board’s Nonprofit Advisory Committee.
+Jim has served on several nonprofit governing boards.
 His PhD (University of Nebraska) focused on higher education leadership and nonprofit financial management.
 He also studied business administration and management at the University of Nebraska, Roosevelt University, and National Louis University.

 Bela Barner, MBA, leads executive teams through high-stakes decisions.
 Much of his work has been in higher education, assisting universities in relocating campus facilities to more favorable markets; creating new branding, marketing, and enrollment strategies; developing new academic offerings; and prioritizing investment budgets.
 Bela has held a variety of consulting roles with professional services firms, and has developed quantitative methods to support collaborative decision making.
 His expertise includes capital budgeting and capital project portfolio optimization, business planning and modeling, market research and opportunity assessment, and financial literacy for non-financial executives.
 Bela also teaches financial decision-making methods in various higher education programs.
 He holds an MBA from the University of Chicago, and is a member of the Society of Decision Professionals.